itsji10dra/FamilyTree/Readme.txt

 Known Issues:

-Issues mentioned below are in Server app. (but in future, app might need an update if any of this issue gets fix)
+Issues mentioned below are in Server app.

-1. If there is a relation from Son to Father in 'relation' table, and also a relation from Father to Son, it creates a infinite loop issue while fetching info for SON via API.
+1. If there is a relation from Son to Father in 'relation' table, and also a relation from Father to Son, it creates a infinite loop issue while fetching info for Son via API.
 To avoid this, make sure not to add 2 way relation in 'relation' table (via admin panel or via iOS app).